 - You will be required to clean your hands before and after your visit.

 - To help protect our patients and staff from COVID-19 and Flu this winter, we have taken the decision to re-introduce the wearing of face masks in all our clinical areas.
 Please ensure you wear a mask when visiting a friend or a loved one.

 We have made the difficult decision to continue keeping leave to a minimum until further notice.

 We are able to grant leave that is in line with your recovery plan, for example some grounds leave to get some exercise.

 All leave will need to be discussed with your care team and there are some guidelines that go with this

 for example: making sure you are able to comply with hand hygiene, maintain social distancing and mask wearing rules.

-Caring for someone who is unwell can be difficult at any time, but with the current coronavirus pandemic it is probably feeling a lot more worrying and stressful as one carer has said “it’s like being in a pressure cooker”.
+Caring for someone who is unwell can be difficult at any time, but with COVID-19 in circulation it is probably feeling a lot more worrying and stressful as one carer has said “it’s like being in a pressure cooker”.
 When we care for someone, we do what we can to have all of the answers.
 We prepare in any way we can to prevent further stress and this probably feels more difficult as the guidance/situation is changing so quickly.

 Southampton City residents

 There is support available for patients who are shielding, and this is being co-ordinated through the City Council COVID support hub and SoLinked.
 Please read this following webpage to understand more for Southampton residents: https://www.southampton.gov.uk/news/article.aspx?id=tcm:63-426458.